Expected value of sample information calculations for risk prediction model development: Context and Notations

 \subsection{Net benefit}

-We determine clinical utility by using NB, a widely recognized method for assessing the performance of risk prediction models due to its solid theoretical foundation and straightforward application \citealp{Vickers_Elkin_2006}.
-When converting continuous risk predictions into binary decisions, such as deciding whether or not to treat a patient, it is necessary to set a treatment threshold that aligns with the specific clinical context.
+We determine clinical utility by using NB, as performed in DCA.
+Details of NB calculations are provided elsewhere \citep{Vickers_Elkin_2006}.
+In brief, when converting continuous risk predictions into binary treatment decisions, it is necessary to set a treatment threshold on predicted risks.
 This threshold should ideally reflect the relative importance of avoiding unnecessary treatments (false positives) versus ensuring necessary treatments (true positives).
-As explained by \citealp{Vickers_Elkin_2006}, this threshold effectively functions as a balancing point between true positives and false positives, allowing NB to be calculated by comparing the benefits of correct treatment decisions against the drawbacks of incorrect ones.